prasanmouli/image-encryption-scheme/README.md

 A chaos based image encryption scheme
 =====================================

-Using Lorenz and Henon's maps with multiple levels diffusion which yields ideal NPCR and UACI values.
+This scheme uses Lorenz and Henon's maps with multiple levels of diffusion and yields ideal NPCR and UACI values.

 The Henon's map is used for confusion and the Lorenz map for diffusion.
 Apart from the Lorenz map, another matrix with the same size as the original image is generated which is a complex function of the original image.
 This matrix is also used as a diffusion matrix leading to two stages of diffusion.
 Due to this step, there is a strong sensitivity to input image.